makerdao/community/governance/votes/Executive vote - September 14, 2022.md

 ### HVBank Legal Agreement Update

-As per this [governance poll](https://vote.makerdao.com/polling/QmX81EhP), the IPFS hash for the HVBank legal agreement will be amended as follows, if this executive proposal passes.
+As per this [governance poll](https://vote.makerdao.com/polling/QmX81EhP), the IPFS hash for the HVBank legal agreement stored as the `RWA009_doc` variable will be amended to `QmQx3bMtjncka2jUsGwKu7ButuPJFn9yDEEvpg9xZ71ECh`, if this executive proposal passes.

+Further information can be seen in this [comment](https://forum.makerdao.com/t/huntingdon-valley-bank-transaction-documents-on-permaweb/16264/11) on the Maker Forum.

 ## Review